katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

 Most users will not be using virtualenv, but some users, particularly Python developers sometimes like to.

-There are special considerations when Ansible is installed to a Python virtualenv, rather than the default of installing at a global scope.
-Ansible assumes, unless otherwise instructed, that the python binary will live at /usr/bin/python.
-This is done via the interpreter line in modules, however when instructed by setting the inventory variable 'ansible_python_interpreter', Ansible will use this specified path instead to find Python.
+There are special considerations when Assible is installed to a Python virtualenv, rather than the default of installing at a global scope.
+Assible assumes, unless otherwise instructed, that the python binary will live at /usr/bin/python.
+This is done via the interpreter line in modules, however when instructed by setting the inventory variable 'assible_python_interpreter', Assible will use this specified path instead to find Python.
 This can be a cause of confusion as one may assume that modules running on 'localhost', or perhaps running via 'local_action', are using the virtualenv Python interpreter.
 By setting this line in the inventory, the modules will execute in the virtualenv interpreter and have available the virtualenv packages, specifically pyrax.
 If using virtualenv, you may wish to modify your localhost inventory definition to find this location as follows:

 .. code-block:: ini

     [localhost]
-    localhost ansible_connection=local ansible_python_interpreter=/path/to/ansible_venv/bin/python
+    localhost assible_connection=local assible_python_interpreter=/path/to/assible_venv/bin/python

 .. note::